 Before diving into formulating and executing market penetration strategies, it is vital to understand the company's current position in the market in terms of factors like product adoption, demographics.
 In case the company is a new entrant, it helps to learn the current state of the market and the big players in it.

 The insights we need to seek while performing a market penetration analysis:

 In the long run, increasing market share translates into profits.
 Hence understanding the current market position and working upwards is necessary.

 Currently, in the market, it is crucial to have the edge over your competition a.k.a a competitive advantage.
-Data gained from this should be used to understand the competitor's strategy, its products, prices, channels, and promotions.
+Data gained from competitive intelligence should be used to understand the competitor's strategy, its products, prices, channels, and promotions.

 Analyze every product/service provided to map its strength and weaknesses.
 Looking into aspects such as the attractiveness of the product's market and the product's strength in its market will allow you to determine and choose which opportunities to pursue.